ABOUT OUR STATION

 HOW’D IT HAPPEN?

-In an historic opportunity for grassroots media, the Federal Communications Commission (FCC) announced last fall that it temporarily would open an application-filing window for non-commercial Low Power FM community radio station licenses.
+In an historic opportunity for grassroots media, the Federal Communications Commission (FCC) announced in 2013 that it temporarily would open an application-filing window for non-commercial Low Power FM community radio station licenses.
 Chosen applicants across the country were awarded licenses to construct new radio stations and occupy previously available frequencies along the FM dial.

 The Madrid Cultural Projects 501(c)(3) was awarded our very own LPFM license in February, 2014.
 Madrid Community Radio, KMRD 96.9 took its first breath after months with our fingers crossed.
 Our first ON AIR broadcast was at high noon on June 16, 2015.